Our Stories

 In April 2021, less than a year after George Floyd’s murder, LISC Twin Cities announced the Community Asset Transition (CAT) Fund.
 With grants and investments at concessionary rates from Hennepin County, JPMorgan Chase, the Bush Foundation, the McKnight Foundation, the Minneapolis Foundation, and others, along with LISC lending capital, the $30 million fund was ready to deploy deeply credit-enhanced loans for property acquisition and, later, construction.

-Led by LISC Twin Cities senior program officer Kate Speed, the fund has made $25.3 million in loans, focused on projects by emerging developers of color and partnerships pairing experienced nonprofits like Redesign with local property owners and entrepreneurs.
+Led by Kate Speed, LISC Twin Cities' director of Transformative development, the fund has made $25.3 million in loans, focused on projects by emerging developers of color and partnerships pairing experienced nonprofits like Redesign with local property owners and entrepreneurs.
 The Coliseum Building is the largest such project to date.

 Redesign accessed a $2.07 million CAT Fund loan to swiftly buy the burned and vacant property, and later a $7.47 million loan to bridge state and federal historic tax credits.
-Other public funders of the redevelopment include the City of Minneapolis, Hennepin County, and the Minnesota Main Street Economic Revitalization grant program.
-At the tail end of the development team’s fundraising, LISC Twin Cities organized a roundtable of philanthropic organizations to fill a remaining budget gap.
+Other public funders of the redevelopment include the City of Minneapolis, Hennepin County, and the State of Minnesota's Main Street Economic Revitalization Program.
+Near the tail end of the development team’s fundraising, LISC Twin Cities organized a roundtable of philanthropic organizations to fill a remaining budget gap.
 “Without LISC’s role in the project,” says Redesign’s Smrikárova, “there would be no Historic Coliseum Building today.”

 Two of the Coliseum's owners, Janice Downing (left) and Alicia Belton (photo courtesy of the Longfellow Nokomis Messenger)